FETP Dashboard

 Strong interdependent partnerships are essential to achieving EMPHNET’s mission of preventing and controlling diseases, conducting and supporting operational research, developing workforce capacity, and strengthening public health programs.
 EMPHNET works from within the countries and communities to know more about their realities and context and tailor solutions based on what they already have.
 It also strategically partners with a range of entities including governments, non-governmental organizations, civil society organizations, associations/foundations, academic institutions/research centers, global networks, federal agencies, UN agencies, private sector, donors, among others to support strengthening of public health systems in the Eastern Mediterranean Region and the globe.

 As a member of many international working groups, task forces, and committees, including TEPHINET, GOARN, JEE Alliance, RRT Global Network, Global Digital Health Index, Global Health Council and others, EMPHNET takes an active role as part of the global community to remain engaged with the latest global health developments.
-To learn more about our partners and collaborators, scroll down to see our List of Partners.
+To learn more about our partners and collaborators, scroll down to see examples of our regional and international partners and collaborators.

 EMPHNET’s partners join forces with it to deliver sustainable results and draw on EMPHNET’s extensive experience to meet needs and bridge gaps related to pressing public health priorities.